 Bcf, BCF Billion cubic feet or 28.317 million cubic metres.
-A unit commonly used gas and liquids, which is determined using the ratio of one barrel of oil, condensate, or natural gas liquids to 6 MCF of natural gas.
+A unit commonly used in liquids, which is determined using the ratio of one barrel of oil, condensate, or natural gas liquids to 6 MCF of natural gas.

 Bcfe, BCFe Billions of cubic feet equivalent.
-A measure of a combined volume of existing wells, which require additional recompletion work prior to the start of production determined using the ratio of one barrel of oil, condensate, or natural gas liquids to 6 MCF of natural gas.
+A measure of a combined volume of gas and wells, which require additional recompletion work prior to the start of production using the ratio of one barrel of oil, condensate, or natural gas liquids to 6 MCF of natural gas.

-Behind-pipe reserves are expected to be recovered from zones in
+Behind Pipe Behind-pipe reserves are expected to be recovered from zones in existing

 BOE Barrels of oil equivalent.
-A measure of a combined volume of gas and liquids, which is
+A measure of a combined volume of gas and liquids, which is determined